SalesforceCommerceCloud/pwa-kit/README.md

 the bug and create a PR for each branch, addresses the bug and bumping the branches patch version.
 (NOTE: If the bug exists in `develop` you do not have to bump the version number.)

-When you're finished, drop and update in #product-release and #changelog to let them know what's new.
+When you're finished, drop an update in #product-release and #changelog to let them know what's new.

 [lerna]: https://github.com/lerna/lerna